 The Incredible Anthony Adverse was a best-seller for el Records, which makes sense because it's truly an eccentric gem.
-The cover of the CD boasts, "On screen or off, an original from the outset," a typically colloquial yet oblique declaration from the el Records myth makers.
-But, "original" certainly defines her.
+The cover of the CD boasts, "On screen or off, an original from the outset," a typically oblique declaration from the el Records myth makers.
+"Original" certainly defines her.

 The songs on this disc still continue to draw me in.
 I listen closer and closer each time, attempting to catch all the lyrics, hear how the instruments fit together, and to decipher the chord changes which are incredibly svelte, sublime and deceptive.